 PREA information is available in English, Spanish, and Yupik through the PREA Educational Manual for Residents and the Resident Reporting Options poster and also available in large print.
-The PREA - What You Need to Know video was available in English, Spanish, and closed-captained as needed.
-The facility utilizes telephonic TTY services, available in the intake office, to aid staff in communicating important information to a deaf or hard of hearing resident upon intake screening and through their entire period of housing, as well as written materials.
+The PREA What You Need to Know video was available in English, Spanish, and closed-captained as needed.
+The facility utilizes telephonic TTY services to aid staff in communicating important information to a deaf or hard of hearing resident upon intake screening and through their entire period of housing, as well as written materials.
 For residents with low vision or intellectual disabilities, staff is trained to assist the residents by reading PREA information to them, listening to the PREA video, and using enlarged fonts to assist their comprehensive of education, policies, and procedures.
 Staff indicated they would read information to the resident if needed.
 If a resident is cognitively or intellectually disabled, staff will verbally present PREA materials at a level the resident can understand.
 Staff would spend extra time to ensure the resident understands the basics to include definitions, zero tolerance, and reporting information.
 The facility utilizes bilingual, English, Spanish, and Yupik speaking staff to provide instructions and assistance based on the preferred language of the resident.
 Residents requiring assistance in other languages or when a staff interpreter is not available, the resident will be provided interpretation services through a telephone interpretation services.
 The GEO Group has a contract with Language Line Services Inc for interpretation services, effective September 23, 2013.
 Information is made available to staff who are responsible for conducting the PREA risk screening and supervisory level staff.
 Staff are trained on the use of the interpreting services during pre-service, in-service training, and regular scheduled staff/department meetings.
 The facility is also provided with a Quick Reference Guide by Language Line Services to assist.
-The Facility Director stated, the facility provides the resident education manual in English, Spanish, and Yupik.
-If needed, the staff are available to read and explain the manual to intakes.
-In the event a resident does not speak or read a language the staff does, GEO contracts with a third party to provide translation services.
-A TDD phone is located in the intake room, and we have a contract with Language line.
-The facility currently employs 10 staff who speak (in no particular order) Tagalog, Spanish, Samoan, Hmong, Yupik, or Yoruba in addition to English."
+There were no residents with disabilities or limited English proficient to interview during the audit process.
+The majority of the residents were bilingual speaking Yupik as their native language and English.
 The staff interviews indicated that staff were aware how to provide meaningful access to residents on all aspects of the agency's efforts to prevent, detect, and respond to sexual abuse and sexual harassment in a manner they could understand.